TABLE OF CONTENTS

-History of the cannabis plant.
-Many people view marijuana as being evil.
+The history of the cannabis plant dates back thousands of years.
+Many people view marijuana as wrong.
 However, it has been around for centuries.
 Its historical value cannot be overstated as many recreational and medical users still battle with the word, ‘illegal’ in various states across the nation.
 However, marijuana has been globally viewed as a legal herbal plant in various regions.
 Let’s take a look at where this herb came from.

 It is significant to make a distinction between the two most common subspecies of the plant.
 Sativa is the strain that most people know as marijuana that has a psychoactive ingredient, allowing its users to stay awake and upbeat.
 Sativa L. is what people know as hemp, which has no psychoactive effect.
 It is used in the manufacturing of various products such as fuel, cloth, and oil.
 Indica is the plant that helps people to relax and sleep.

 The evolution of the cannabis plant is believed to have originated in Central Asia.
 The use of the plant goes back to 12,000 years.
 This means that it is part of the oldest cultivated plant consumed by humans.
 Historians indicate that back then the plant flourished in dump sites, close to where prehistoric hunters resided.

 Burned marijuana seeds were discovered in Siberian burial mounds as far back as 3000 B.C.
 In the Siberian and Chinese region of Xinjiang where noble residents were buried in tombs, large amounts of psychoactive cannabis were found in 2500 B.C.

 Medicinal Uses of the Cannabis Plant